 And this is the one for East Park.
 Click Here for a larger image.

 So far we have concentrated on the area around Crathes but what about the wider picture?

-The final map collates information from Fieldwalking and from excavations carried out by the Aberdeen City Council archaeological team in the 1970s and by Mesolithic Deeside in 2017.
+The final map collates information from Fieldwalking by the Over Fifties Archaeological Research Society (OFARS), Sheila Duthie, Dr Jane Kenney, Dr J C Grieve and Mesolithic Deeside and from excavations carried out by Miss HML Paterson in 1935.
+James Kenworthy in 1978-81 and the Aberdeen City Council archaeological team in the 1970s.
 Excavation trenches can go down through several layers of soil and can turn up very high concentrations of lithics compared with fieldwalking where only finds on the surface are gathered.
 Because of this, the density of finds from the excavations is shown as finds per 100 square metres.
 Click Here for a larger image.